D ivorce can be pretty stressful, albeit super expensive.

 The ebb and flow of a divorce process can be a rollercoaster, and it can shake you to the core emotionally and financially.

-A divorce can cost an average of $10.6K—according to Nolo— which means that it can create a substantial financial dent on your accounts.
+A divorce can cost an average of $10.6K—according to Nolo— which can create a substantial financial dent in your accounts.

-With that in mind, if you’re looking for ways to help you rebuild your finances after a divorce with no money, you’re in the right place.
+With that in mind, you’re in the right place if you’re looking for ways to help you rebuild your finances after a divorce with no money.